 Relevant warnings will be placed on the Alliance website interface, however the onus is upon players to navigate these risks.

-The Alliance is designed to operate effectively at the speed that Doomsday: Settlers of the Wasteland plays out.
-For example, always being able to Reinforce a Settlement in the 75 Block Disaster window, or obscuring the resources of an Alliance, while properly compensating users who contribute.
+The Alliance is designed to operate effectively at the speed that Doomsday: Survivors of the Blast plays out.
+For example, always being able to Reinforce a Station in the 240 Block Blast window, or obscuring the resources of an Alliance, while properly compensating users who contribute.

-Doomsday: Settlers of the Wasteland takes no responsibility for the actions of any Alliance.
+Doomsday: Survivors of the Blast takes no responsibility for the actions of any Alliance.
 For a completely trustless solution, we recommend using a regular Multisig contract.